 Author's Saving Throw: The ending to Whistleblower is this for fans who disliked the ending of the original game.

-Broken Base: The ending's becoming quite controversial, especially on YouTube.
-Some people were disappointed with it because Miles suffered through so much and players put so much effort into escaping the asylum, only to get anticlimactically shot to death, thus rendering everything pointless.
+Broken Base: The ending's becoming quite controversial, especially on Website/.
+Some were disappointed with it because Miles suffered through so much and players put so much effort into escaping the asylum, only to get anticlimactically shot to death, thus rendering everything pointless.
 Others enjoyed the fact that Miles didn't make it out alive because they expected it, and it fit the tone of the game.
 The same people also liked that the Walrider wasn't stopped, since it could lead to a possible sequel.

 And then the DLC came out and retconned Miles' death, or at least revealed it was a Disney Death, if his survival was intended all along.